ygboucherk/prima-pool-server/README.md

 - **Inference proxy** — `POST /v1/chat/completions` (auth: user key) routes a request to a live cluster's head over the WireGuard tunnel (option A: the server joins the cluster WG network).
 See [Inference proxy](#inference-proxy).
+- **Usage accounting (user-side)** — every inference is logged to a `requests` table (request id, API key, model, cluster, prompt/completion tokens, timestamp).
+Users can query their own logs and per-model statistics via `GET /v1/accounts/{id}/usage/logs` and `POST /v1/accounts/{id}/usage/stats` (auth: user key OR session token).
+See [Usage & accounting](#usage--accounting).
 - **Account dashboard (static GUI)** — a static web page at `/ui` that logs in with a session token and shows the account's workers + keys via `GET /v1/accounts/{id}/dashboard`.

-Out of scope for v0: usage/accounting, eviction/rebalance (churn), and
-automatic relay orchestration (a manual relay deployment is documented in the setup guide Part 6).
+Out of scope for v0: worker-side crediting (the other half of accounting), eviction/rebalance (churn), and automatic relay orchestration (a manual relay deployment is documented in the setup guide Part 6).

 ## GUI